Chanwoost/Smooth-tensor-estimation-with-unknown-permutations/data/README.md

 * crimetype_map: labels for 32 crime types.

 Chicago_result.R: Code to generate the results in the main paper, which include Figure 6-7, Table 4, and Table S3.
-Chicago_data_processing: Code for data cleaning from the source http://frostt.io/tensors/chicago-crime/
+Chicago_data_processing.R: Code for data cleaning from the source http://frostt.io/tensors/chicago-crime/